+1.4 Village Name of village management entity and contact details:

+management and onsite availability Aveo Retirement Homes (No 2) Pty Ltd

+Australian Company Number (ACN): 069 131 111

+Phone: 13 28 36 Email: sales@aveo.com.au

+An onsite manager (or representative) is available to residents:

+⊠ Full time

-1.4 Village management and Name of village management entity and contact details: onsite availability Aveo Leisure Services Pty Ltd Australian Company Number (ACN): 010 668 943 Phone: 13 28 36 Email: sales@aveo.com.au An onsite manager (or representative) is available to residents: ☑ Full time☑ Other 24/7 Vital Call Onsite availability includes: Weekdays: 8:30am - 4:30pm (office open 9.00am - 4.00pm) Weekends: No availability 1.5 Approved closure plan or transition plan Is there an approved transition plan for the village? ☐ Yes ⊠ No for the retirement village A written transition plan approved by the Department of Communities, Housing and Digital Economy is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.
-Is there an approved closure plan for the village? ☐ Yes ☒ No A written closure plan approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy is required if an operator is closing a retirement village scheme.
+Onsite availability includes:

+Weekdays: 8:30am - 4:30pm

+Weekends: No availability

+1.5 Approved closure Is there an approved transition plan for the village?

+plans or transition plan for the retirement ☐ Yes ⊠ No

+village A written transition plan approved by the Department of Communities, Housing and Digital Economy is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.

+Is there an approved closure plan for the village?

+☐ Yes ⊠ No

+A written closure plan approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy is required if an operator is closing a retirement village scheme.
 This includes winding down or stopping to operate the village, even temporarily.

-Part 2 - Age limits 2.1 What age limits apply to residents in this village?
+Part 2 - Age limits

+2.1 What age limits apply to residents in this village?
 Residents must be at least 55 years old.

+CILITIES AND SERVICES n units: Nature of ownership or tenure

+3.1 Resident Freehold (owner resident)

-ACCOMMODATION, FA CILITIES AND SERVICES Part 3 - Accommodation units: Nature of ownership or tenure 3.1 Resident ownership or tenure of ☐ Freehold (owner resident) the units in the village □ Lease (non-owner resident) is: ☐ Licence (non-owner resident) ☐ Share in company title entity (non-owner resident) ☐ Unit in unit trust (non-owner resident) ☐ Rental (non-owner resident) ☐ Other
+ownership or tenure of the units in the village ✓ Lease (non-owner resident)

+is: ☐ Licence (non-owner resident)

+☐ Share in company title entity (non-owner resident)

+☐ Unit in unit trust (non-owner resident)

+Rental (non-owner resident)

+☐ Other